 Multicultural Law Students Association

 The William & Mary Chapter of the Multicultural Law Students Association (MLSA) is a dynamic and diverse group open to anyone who embraces the benefits of multiculturalism in the legal profession.
 MLSA seeks to promote an environment of inclusion, facilitate service to the international community, and effectuate cultural awareness at Marshall-Wythe.
 MLSA raises funds and collects supplies for local and international charities in addition to hosting social gatherings.
 MLSA also sponsors programs on campus to raise consciousness about issues facing the international and diaspora community.
 We invite you to join us.
-Please visit our blog.

 Sports and Entertainment Law Society